AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/journey-canvas.md

 Furthermore, changes made to a journey in Journey Optimizer sync to Journey canvas only if the journey remains unmodified in Journey canvas.
 After you modify a journey in Journey canvas, any changes you make to the journey in Journey Optimizer are not reflected in Journey canvas.
 To see the changes reflected in Journey canvas, you can delete and [re-create the journey in Journey canvas](/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md).

-### Differences after modifying a journey in Journey canvas
+### Differences after modifying a journey in Journey canvas {#differences-after-modifying}

-After you modify a Journey Optimizer journey in Journey canvas, changes occur in data processing, available features, and synchronization behavior.
+After you modify a Journey Optimizer journey in Journey canvas, changes can occur in data processing, available features, and synchronization behavior.

 >[!NOTE]
 >
->To return the journey to its original state, you can press Ctrl+Z after making your first change in Journey canvas.
+>To return the journey to its original state, you can press Ctrl+z after making your first change in Journey canvas.
 Or, you can delete and [re-create the journey in Journey canvas](/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md)

 #### Data processing differences